 DELAYED-SENSITIVITY FOOD REACTIONS

+A food sensitivity is much different than a typical (or type I) allergy.
 IgG antibody reactions take hours or days to develop, making it difficult to determine the reactive food by observation or elimination diet.
 In an IgG reaction, the IgG antibodies attach themselves to the antigen and create an antibody-antigen complex.
-These complexes are normally removed by special cells called macrophages.
+These complexes are normally removed by special liver cells called macrophages.
 However, if they are present in large numbers and the food antigen is still being consumed, the macrophages are unable to remove all the complexes.
 The antigen-antibody complexes accumulate and are deposited in body tissues.
 Once in tissue, these complexes cause inflammation, which can contribute to a variety of diseases and health conditions.

 In a food reaction, the immune system reacts by releasing cells called antibodies.
 Foods that cause antibodies to be released are called antigens or allergens.
 Two types of antibodies commonly produced in response to foods are IgE (immunoglobulin E) and IgG (immunoglobulin G).
 Food allergies and food sensitivities differ by the type of antibody produced and the speed of the reaction.
 Food allergy is an immediate reaction caused by the production of IgE antibodies, while food sensitivity is a delayed reaction caused by the production of IgG antibodies to specific foods.

 Digestive disorders: Conditions like irritable bowel syndrome (IBS) and Crohn’s disease have been linked to IgG food reactions.
 Research has shown that elimination of IgG reactive foods can alleviate IBS symptoms.